On Safer Reinforcement Learning for Sedation and Analgesia in Intensive Care

 In line with these principles, the present work focused on investigating the risks of optimizing a single short-term goal (pain reduction) in a safety-sensitive setting.
 We provide evidence that pain minimization without considering long-term outcomes leads to actions associated with increased mortality in the ICU up to 30 days after discharge.
 This highlights a potentially critical safety limitation in previous studies, which relied on short-term clinical signals such as mean arterial pressure.
 In contrast, we demonstrated that explicitly valuing both pain relief and patient survival enabled the learning of data-driven RL policies associated with lower patient mortality across a large dataset with diverse comorbidity profiles.

 In obtaining these results, we extended prior research along three main dimensions.
 First, we modeled a richer and higher-dimensional action space, expanding from two continuous medication doses or 27 discrete options, to four continuous actions based on eight distinct drugs, including sedatives and analgesics.
-Second, we addressed partial observability by learning recurrent representations of the patient state, while strengthening offline learning with state-of-the-art regularization strategies.
-Third, we achieved a seven-fold increase in cohort size over prior studies (which analyzed at most 6,843 admissions) by leveraging records from 47,144 ICU stays.
-To the best of our knowledge, this represents the most data-comprehensive study on RL for sedation and analgesia.
+Second, we addressed partial observability by learning recurrent representations of the patient state while incorporating state-of-the-art offline RL methods.
+Third, we achieved a nearly seven-fold increase in cohort size over prior studies (which analyzed at most 6,843 admissions) by leveraging records from 47,144 ICU stays.
+To the best of our knowledge, this represents the most comprehensive study on data-driven RL for sedation and analgesia.

-These findings, however, should be interpreted as preliminary and observational; the reported effects are modest in magnitude, which is expected given the highly heterogeneous and noisy clinical data derived from real-world ICU practice.
-In addition, they reflect statistical associations rather than causal relationships.
-Addressing additional questions related to distributional shift and specification gaming will be essential to further assess the clinical significance of these results, particularly with respect to patient severity and treatment interactions.
-To improve the robustness, generalization, and safety of learned policies, future work will focus on incorporating causal modeling and strengthening evaluation through validation on multi-center cohorts.
+These findings, however, should be interpreted as preliminary and observational.
+As a retrospective study, our results are subject to limitations like confounding by indication, selection bias, and historical clinical practice, which may itself be suboptimal.
+The reported effects are modest in magnitude, which is expected given the highly heterogeneous and noisy nature of real-world ICU data.
+In addition, they capture statistical associations, not causation.